-We may not have realised how “unconscious” we are when we self-avoid.
-We may not have realised that rather than be our own authority – honouring, loving and respecting ourselves, and creating more of that with life, we have instead been living life by default.
+We may not have realized that rather than be our authority – honoring, loving and respecting ourselves, and creating more of that with life, we have instead been living life by default.

 If we are not self-aware and healthily self-empowered, we are controlled and molded by people and situations, rather than being a creative force of truth for ourselves.
-Eventually this model leads to our own demise, which is exactly what happened to us via narcissistic abuse.
+Eventually, this model leads to our demise, which is precisely what happened to us via narcissistic abuse.

 By taking our focus off “WHAT happened to me” (the outside), and make it our HIGHEST mission to take our awareness, energy and deep-abiding love inside ourselves, so that we can work on and heal “WHY this happened to me.”

 To change our emotions and behaviors, we need to shift our internal beliefs.
 By doing so, our new more empowered, healthier state of being will simply be an expression of whom we have now become.

 For those of you on the NARP Program, you can use the Goal Setting Module, and set up the following goals to reverse the faulty powerless beliefs limiting you from entering into a self-partnership.